Bystanders at Work®:

 • Bringing in the Bystander® College Program – specifically designed for student audiences, grounded in campus life, and built to resonate with young adults navigating peer dynamics.

-• Faculty & Staff Bystander Invervention Workplace Program – tailored for employees, incorporating workplace norms, power dynamics, and institutional responsibilities.
+• Bystanders At Work®: Faculty & Staff Bystander Invervention Workplace Program – tailored for employees, incorporating workplace norms, power dynamics, and institutional responsibilities.

 Together, these programs form a unified prevention strategy.

-They reflect the reality that students, faculty, and staff all have important roles to play—but those roles look different, and so must the training.
+They reflect the reality that students, faculty, and staff all have important roles to play in shaping campus culture—but those roles look different, and so must the training.

 When implemented side-by-side, these programs: